web-illinois/ilw-header/README.md

 ## Search

-A simple search form can be added to the header via the search slot.
+A simple search form can be added to the header via the search `slot`.

 ```html
 <ilw-header slot="header">